Soprano

 Her following guest engagements lead her to the Komische Oper Berlin, where she first sang Romilda in the Stefan Herheim production of Händel’s Xerxes, followed by the Queen of Shemakha in Rimsky-Korsakov’s The Golden Cockerel (Le coq d’or), staged by Barrie Kosky.
 In 2023 Kseniia appeared as Don Giovanni’s Donna Anna in Glyndebourne and in the fall of 2024 she made her house debut at Frankfurt Opera with Gilda.

 In spring 2025 Kseniia returned to the stage of the Malmö opera where she sang Musetta in Puccini’s La Bohème and in fall 2025 she made her house debut as Juliette in Romeo et Juliette at the Canadian Opera Company in Toronto.
-In this season 2025/26 Komische Oper Berlin has invited her for two roles; Donna Anna in Kirill Serebrennikov's Da-Ponte cycle, featuring Don Giovanni and Mozart's Requiem, followed by her role debut as Violetta in Nicola Raab’s staging of La Traviata.
+In this current season 2025/26 Komische Oper Berlin has invited her for two roles: Donna Anna followed by her role debut as Violetta in Nicola Raab’s staging of La Traviata.

 Interview Kseniia Proshina / Opéra de Paris